Ernest Nagel: Life and career

 Nagel wrote An Introduction to Logic and the Scientific Method with Morris Raphael Cohen, his CCNY teacher in 1934.
 In 1958, he published with James R. Newman Gödel's proof, a short book explicating Gödel's incompleteness theorems to those not well trained in mathematical logic.
 He edited the Journal of Philosophy (1939–1956) and the Journal of Symbolic Logic (1940-1946).

 As a public intellectual, he supported a skeptical approach to claims of the paranormal, becoming one of the first sponsors and fellows of the Committee for Skeptical Inquiry in 1976, along with 24 other notable philosophers like W. V. Quine.
 The committee posthumously inducted him into their "Pantheon of Skeptics" in recognition of Nagel's contributions to the cause of scientific skepticism.
 Nagel was an atheist.

 Nagel was an elected member of the American Philosophical Society (1962) and the American Academy of Arts and Sciences (1981).

-He died in New York.
+He died in New York City.
 He had two sons, Alexander Nagel (professor of mathematics at the University of Wisconsin) and Sidney Nagel (professor of physics at the University of Chicago).

 Nagel's doctoral students include Morton White, Patrick Suppes, Henry Kyburg, Isaac Levi, and Kenneth Schaffner.

 A festschrift, Philosophy, Science and Method: Essays in Honor of Ernest Nagel, was published in 1969.